Skip to content

 However, a nonprofit may still be subject to these laws if it is controlled by, shares branding with, or shares consumer data systems with a for-profit entity that meets the thresholds above.

-Even if your organization isn’t legally required to comply, if your website uses analytics, donation tools, video embeds, or email platforms, you’re still participating in data collection.
+Even if your organization isn’t legally required to comply with CCPA/CPRA, if your website uses analytics, donation tools, video embeds, or email platforms, you’re still participating in data collection.

-• Many vendors’ terms of service require you to disclose cookies and tracking.
+• Vendor requirements: Many vendors’ terms of service require you to disclose cookies and tracking

-• Visitors increasingly expect to control their data.
+• User expectations: Visitors increasingly expect to understand and control their data

-• Following privacy best practices builds trust and future-proofs your site.
+• Trust building: Following privacy best practices builds trust with your audience

 Embedding third-party tools (like YouTube, Vimeo, Mailchimp, Google Analytics, or PayPal) does not automatically make your nonprofit a “business” under the CCPA, but it does mean your site is helping collect data that California law considers personal information — such as IP addresses, device IDs, and browsing behavior.